Health Administration M.H.A. (Ithaca)

 - Professionalism includes personal and professional ethics; emotional intelligence and critical thinking.

-- Knowledge of the healthcare environment includes health care issues and trends; health care legal principles; health policy; population health and the social determinants of health.
+- Knowledge of the health care environment includes health care issues and trends; health care legal principles; health policy; population health and the social determinants of health.

 - Business and analytical skills consist of financial management and accounting; organizational behavior and managing human resources; strategic planning and analysis; marketing; information management; operations management and quality and performance improvement; quantitative skills; planning and managing projects; economic analysis and application.